A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Even though the density matrix formalism can describe much of the physics relevant to the problem, it still omits uncertainties of order unity.
 In particular, it assumes that active lepton asymmetries are only carried by neutrinos, omitting the fact that weak interactions are in equilibrium and lepton asymmetries can also be carried by charged leptons (with charge neutrality taken care of by leptons of other generations and/or by light hadrons such as pions).

-A framework which includes all effects in Standard Model interactions, with the price of restricting to order $\theta^2_{I\alpha}$ in the active-sterile mixing angles, has been presented in ref.~\cite{Asaka:2006rw} and generalized to systems close to equilibrium and with three generations of lepton asymmetries in ref.~\cite{Ghiglieri:2015jua}.
-In this approximation, we can track the {\em full} density matrix of the system, denoted by $\hat{\rho}$.
+A framework which includes all effects in Standard Model interactions, with the price of restricting to order $\theta^2_{I\alpha}$ in the active-sterile mixing angles, has been presented in ref.~\cite{Asaka:2006rw} and generalized to systems close to equilibrium and with three generations of lepton asymmetries in ref.~\cite{Ghiglieri:2015jua}.\footnote{A different approach based on similar physical assumptions was proposed and used to compute DM spectra in ref.~\cite{Venumadhav:2015pla}.} In this approximation, we can track the {\em full} density matrix of the system, denoted by $\hat{\rho}$.
 Its time evolution is determined by the quantum kinetic equation

 which is equivalent to the Schr\"odinger equation.
 Here $ \hat \rho_{\rm I} \equiv \exp(i \hat H_0 t)\hat \rho \exp(-i \hat H_0 t) $ is the density matrix in the interaction picture and $ \hat H_{\rm I}\equiv \exp(i \hat H_0 t) \hat H_{int} \exp(-i \hat H_0 t) $, where $\hat{H}_{int}$ is the interaction Hamiltonian proportional to the neutrino Yukawa couplings (i.e.\ $\theta_{Ia}$).
 The ``free'' part $\hat{H}_0$ includes all other interactions.
 Equation~\eqref{liuv1} is exact and contains all interactions.\footnote{Note that the derivative on the LHS should be a covariant derivative in curved space.} All other kinetic equations that are being used in the literature correspond to different approximations to \eqref{liuv1}.
 For instance, equation~\eqref{DensityMatrixEquation} can be interpreted as the limit where the sterile neutrinos are on-shell and the RHS has been perturbatively expanded in $\theta$.
 This approximation allows to include coherent quantum oscillations and corrections to the (quasi)particle dispersion relations from interactions with the plasma.
 Equation~\eqref{eq:kin} can then be viewed as a limit of \eqref{DensityMatrixEquation} in which coherent oscillations between different flavors have been neglected.